rscircus/rscircus.github.io/content/posts/2020-01-21-tinker-kubecloud.md

 Thanks for using k3sup!
 ```

 Also giving us some hints for the next steps.
 Using Alex' manual: [Will it cluster?](https://blog.alexellis.io/test-drive-k3s-on-raspberry-pi/) and the console output as rough guidance we move on.
 We install `faas-cli` as described above.
-Following that we forward the gateway to the laptop we're sitting at.
-Also we pass on the password to `faas-cli` using the two following commands and also login with the `admin:$PASSWORD` pair into the frontend, which looks like this (after figlet was deployed without taking care of the platform 🤦‍♀):
+Following that, we forward the gateway to the laptop we're sitting at.
+Also we pass on the password to `faas-cli` using the following two commands and also log in with the `admin:$PASSWORD` pair into the frontend, which looks like this (after figlet was deployed without taking care of the platform 🤦‍♀):

 ![](https://rscircus.github.io/assets/img/20200121_openfaas.png)